Where is Gary Ablett now?

 Upon retiring from playing professionally, Ablett moved seamlessly into a coaching career joining former side Everton’s academy in 2002.

-Ablett spent four years at Everton, proving himself to be an exceptional coach before joining Liverpool as their reserves team coach in 2006.
+He spent four years at Goodison where he proved to be an exceptional coach before joining Liverpool as their reserves team manager in 2006.

 However in 2009, after a reshuffle by then boss Rafa Benitez, Ablett left the club after three years in the role.

 Ablett wasn’t out of football for long and just two months later he joined Stockport County as their new first team manager.